teeeeeo9/navi/ARCHITECTURE.md

    - Milestone management
    - Reflection management
    - Primarily used by the system based on AI-detected actions
+   - Sends system updates to the AI when changes are made via API

 4. **Progress API** (`/api/progress/...`)
    - Progress updates
    - Progress summary and statistics
    - Primarily used by the system based on AI-detected actions
+   - Sends system updates to the AI when changes are made via API

 ## Sensay AI Integration